 “Unity Personal” means the “Unity Personal” version of the Unity Software.
 Unity Personal is available to individuals and Legal Entities who are Tier Eligible to use Unity Personal.

 “Unity Plus” means the "Unity Plus" Unity Plan, which includes a subscription to use a premium version of the Unity Software.
 Unity Plus is available to individuals and Legal Entities who are Tier Eligible to use Unity Plus.

 “Unity Pro” means the "Unity Pro" Unity Plan, which includes a subscription to use a premium version of the Unity Software.
 You do not need to be Tier Eligible to use Unity Pro; Unity Pro may be used by anyone who pays the applicable subscription fees.

-“Unity Software” means all versions and updates of all the downloadable Unity Enterprise, Unity Pro, Unity Plus and Unity Personal software products identified on Unity’s website.
+“Unity Software” means all versions and updates of all the downloadable Unity Pro, Unity Plus and Unity Personal software products identified in the relevant Offering Identification.

 "Unity Student Plan" means the student version of the "Unity Pro" subscription.
 Students who are at least the age at which an individual can consent to the processing of their personal data (e.g., 13 in the United States, 16 in the European Union) and who are currently enrolled in an accredited educational institution, as verified by Unity or Unity's third-party partner, are eligible to use the Unity Student Plan.